 Contour projectors can be built into one of several housings, depending on where they are going and how they will be used.
 Phantom’s LED recessed art lighting, for example, can be integrated into one of four housings, each one IC-rated.
 Those housing options include:

 LED recessed art lighting takes the proven framing projector and enhances it with LED technology.
-The result is a reliable, indiscreet fixture that can breathe new life into any subject.
+The result is a reliable, discreet fixture that can breathe new life into any subject.
+If recessed options are not what you had in mind, take a look at our surface mount projector that can be mounted in traditional and contemporary settings.